chenaciousD/website/content/projects/Semiconductor/index.md

 {{< simpleCarousel "Tech.png" "Capabilities.png" "CustomerProps.png" "Features.png" "Valuepillars.png" >}}

-The image carousel above walk through how we translated technology into a compelling consumer value prop:
+The image carousel above walks through how we translated the technology innovation into compelling consumer value propositions:

 - Step 1: What are the areas of technological innovation
 - Step 2: How do these innovations affect the category?